 As the concern of this study is on two components only, a more compact notation will be used for the rest of the article.
 The latent variable z will be replaced by k_P and k{BS} to refer to the precipitation and blowing snow clusters, respectively.
 The term θ , that denotes the model parameters, will be left implicit.
-Assuming we are at first interested by performing some hard clustering (i.e. single label to a given image), an image will be classified as blowing snow if $P(k{BS}|x_i) > P(k_P|x_i)$.
+Assuming we are at first interested by performing some hard clustering, an image will be classified as blowing snow if $P(k{BS}|\mathbf{x}i) > P(k_P|\mathbf{x}i)$.
 In words, if the posterior probability to belong to the blowing snow cluster is greater than 0.5, an image will be classified as such (because the posterior probabilities sum to 1).
 The model performance was assessed by simply labelling the data points according to its initial subset.
 An overall accuracy of 99.4% and a Cohen's Kappa score of 98.8% were achieved.
 The Cohen's Kappa statistic adjusts the accuracy by accounting for correct predictions occurring by chance (Byrt et al., 1993).
-These high values indicate a very good performance of the fitted GMM.
-Figure 7 presents the fitted Gaussian components as well as the reference values (not used in the fitting) for each of the 6 possible pairs of the 4 descriptors.
-It clearly illustrates the performance of the fitted GMM and the discriminative power of the descriptor related to image frequency.

 To investigate the stability of the Gaussian components, the precipitation and blowing snow subsets were both randomly permuted and divided in ten equal parts.
 Ten new training sets of balanced amount of each subset were created and new GMM fitted.
-Figure 8 shows on the top line the boxplots of the Gaussian components parameters μ_d and σ_d (i.e. diagonal entries of Σ) for each of the four dimensions.
+Figure 7 shows on the top line the boxplots of the Gaussian components parameters μ_d and σ_d (i.e. diagonal entries of Σ) for each of the four dimensions.
 The boxplots show a limited variability for each feature (below 10%), indicating a reasonable stability of the fitted parameters.
-In addition, the bottom line of Figure 8 presents the learning curves, and their fast convergence to the same horizontal line when more than 30% of the training set is used, indicates a data set large enough for a reliable fitting of the GMM, without overfitting.
+In addition, the bottom line of Figure 7 presents the learning curves, and their fast convergence to the same horizontal line when more than 30% of the training set is used, indicates a training set large enough for a reliable fitting of the GMM, without overfitting.